Firedrops/qmrl_mtb/README.md

 Pipeline for mtb analysis built for QIMR.

 ## Instructions
 ### Written for debian-based OS.
-May work on similar architectures with small or minor syntax tweaks.
+May work on similar architectures with no or minor syntax tweaks.
 1. Set up a docker account if you haven't https://www.docker.com/
 2. Ensure up to date repository and `git` is installed
 3. `git clone https://github.com/Firedrops/qimr_mtb.git` and navigate to the folder (usually ~/qimr_mtb/)